rpgreview/papersandpaychecks/pnp.md

 **Favorite world: Extraversion/Introversion**

 Extraversion and Introversion are preferences in MBTI, which may not map to actual activities.
 In a general sense, Extraverted characters are outward-focussed by preference, whereas Intraverted characters are inward-focussed by preference.
-This does not mean that extraverted characters necessarily prefer action to thought (or vice-versa for introverts), but rather their actions have different reasons; the extravert will think in order to engage with the extrernal world, the introvert will act in order to engage with their inner world.
+This does not mean that extraverted characters necessarily prefer action to thought (or vice-versa for introverts), but rather their actions have different reasons; the extravert will think in order to engage with the external world, the introvert will act in order to engage with their inner world.

 Socially, extraverted characters are often engaged in the company of others, and are energised by social interactions, especially with a wide variety of individuals and ideas.
 Introverted characters prefer smaller close-knit groups, or even their own company.
 This should not be confused with social anxiety issues; an extraverted character could suffer from stage fright, just as an introverted person could be perfectly fine with other people; they would just *prefer* to bury their nose in a book.